micheleangioni/laravel-js-lang-converter/README.md

 Lang.choice('messages.apples', 10, { name: 'Joe' });
 ```

-For more detailed information, take a look at the source: [Lang.js](https://github.com/rmariuzzo/Laravel-JS-Localization/blob/master/js/lang.js).
+For more detailed information, take a look at the source: [Lang.js](https://github.com/michele-angioni/laravel-js-lang-converter/blob/master/js/lang.js).

-Want to contribute?
+How to contribute
 ===================

+Pull requests are welcome.

  1. Fork this repository and clone it.
  2. Create a branch from develop: `git checkout -b feature-foo`.